klaudia102/cleaning-the-horiseon2/README.md

 ## Description

-This project has been made for marketing agency, that wanted to have more accesible webside.
+This project was made for a marketing agency, that wanted to have a more accessible website.
-Due to changes made, more customers will be able to reach webside and increase number of viewers.
+Due to changes made, more customers will be able to reach the website and increase the number of viewers.
-Viewers on mobiles devices will also benefit from better experience.
+Viewers on mobile devices will also benefit from a better experience.

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?

 ## Installation